Master of Health Administration (Community Care) (MHA(CC))

 Part of the Ted Rogers School of Management

-- Minimum two years work experience in health care in Canada.
+- Minimum of two years work experience in health-care in Canada

 In a university known for its career-focused curriculum and experiential curricular learning opportunities, we integrate real-world experiences across all aspects of the program.
 In the Capstone course, students will work directly with home and community-care organizations to address issues and solve problems collaboratively.